davehah/bluecat/README.md

 ![py](https://img.shields.io/pypi/pyversions/bluecat)

 BLUECAT: Brisk local uncertainty estimator for deterministic simulations and predictions [[1]](#1).
-This is an adaptation of [hymodbluecat](https://github.com/albertomontanari/hymodbluecat), where BLUECAT is refactored to Python code.
 BLUECAT converts deterministic to stochastic models for hydrological simulations and predictions.
+This is an adaptation of [hymodbluecat](https://github.com/albertomontanari/hymodbluecat) from R, where BLUECAT is refactored to Python code.
+As many deep-learning models are developed within Python, this package allows users to use BLUECAT without having to use R.

 ## Installation